Model-Preserving Adaptive Rounding: Yet Another Quantization Algorithm

 \section{Yet Another Quantization Algorithm}

 Here, we describe \kw, a layerwise adaptive rounding method that rounds layers to minimize the full model KL divergence. \kws consists of two components: 1) a theoretically principled rounding algorithm that generalizes LDLQ to consider the full model error, and 2) a series of near-optimal Hessian sketches for the rounding algorithm that can be tractably computed for large modern LLMs.
-Since \kws only chooses a representation within a quantized space, \kws can be used with any quantizer and does not affect the inference efficiency of the quantized model.
+Since \kws only chooses a representation within a quantized space, \kws can be used with any quantizer.
+This means that \kws does not affect the inference efficiency of the quantized model, which is determined by the quantizer.